Emulator000/adventofcode2018/README.md

-# adventofcode2018
+# Advent of Code 2018
-Advent of Code 2018
+Solutions for Advent of Code 2017 written with love in Rust